Keelash/Firefly/README.md

       - Add a way to switch between the "Test version" and an "Optimized version"

 ## Building Firefly
-Cmake is the building tools used for this project, with a minimum version of 2.8.
-If you don"t have Cmake, you can download it at http://www.cmake.org/.
+Cmake 2.8 is the minimum building tools required for this project.
+You can grab it at http://www.cmake.org/.

 The project need multiple library, some are just linked via git, but somme (Assimp) are quite heavy.
-So I zip it in the lib folder.
+So I zip it in the lib folder, it just need to be unzip to build.

 #### Unix: